Credit score Q&A: “Does salary affect credit score?”

 And if something doesn’t show up on your credit report, it won’t have any effect on your associated credit score.

-However, employment history does show up on your credit report, though it doesn’t detail anything about your salary.
+However, employment history does show up on your credit report, though it doesn’t detail anything about your salary or wages.

 It will only display former and current employers, their contact info, and your position at the company.

-However, many of these descriptions are often riddled with errors because the information is typically provided by you when you apply for credit cards and other loans.
+You may have noticed that many of these descriptions are often riddled with errors because the information is typically provided by YOU when you apply for credit cards and other loans over time.

-That said, your less-than-stunning salary won’t have any negative (or positive) effect on your credit scores (yes there are three credit scores).
+The good news is your less-than-stunning salary won’t have any negative (or positive) effect on your credit scores (yes there are three credit scores) because credit score providers don’t know how much you make.

-And for those of you bringing in the big bucks, doing so won’t get you any closer to the highest credit score out there (850 for Fico score, 990 for VantageScore).
+For those of you bringing home the big bucks, doing so won’t get you any closer to the highest credit score out there (850 for FICO score, 990 for VantageScore).

-When it comes down to it, things like race, ethnicity, sex, marital status, employment, and income are not part of your Fico score.
+When it comes down to it, things like race, ethnicity, gender, marital status, employment, and income are not part of your FICO score.

 In fact, credit card companies don’t typically verify income, though that’s beginning to change.